ocinpp/nuxt-hk-weather/README.md

 # nuxt-hk-weather

+This is a project demonstrating different use of Nuxt.js, using the API from Hong Kong Observatory.

 ## Project Creation

 🎉 Successfully created project nuxt-hk-weather

 To get started: